 - Draft On‑Road Heavy Duty META Tool v2 BETA

 - August 2020 Locomotive Emissions Inventory (as shown in the September 3, 2020 public workshop)

-The analysis also references other sources; please see Section D of the draft methodology document for the complete list of referenced sources.
+The analysis also references other sources; please see Section D of the methodology document for the complete list of referenced sources.